 Students and parents must create a user name and password.
 It is recommended you do this in the fall.

-The FAFSA should be submitted as soon as possible after October 1.
+The FAFSA should be submitted as soon as possible after it opens in mid December.

 The current year income tax return provides the information for the FAFSA.